efabless/openlane2/docs/source/usage/corners_and_sta.md

 | "max" | The maximum interconnect corner | `sky130_fd_sc_hd__max.tlef`  | `rules.openrcx.sky130A.max.calibre` |

-As a user, you are free to override these values as you would any other PDK/SCL variables, however, it is your responsibility to keep the consistent: if you alte
+As a user, you are free to override these values as you would any other PDK/SCL variables, however, it is your responsibility to keep the consistent.

 For most STA invocations, the **first** PVT corner will be used (timing does not incorporate parasitics until the very end.)